backdrop-contrib/node_feedback/README.md

 - Visit the configuration page under Administration > Configuration > User
 - Interface > Node Feedback (admin/config/user-interface/nf-settings) and enter the required information.

-- Add the Node Feedback form to a node layout.
+- Add the Node Feedback form block to a node layout.
+- Setting permissions for the form: this module doesn't set any permission to show the form.
+You can do that whithin the block's configuration.

 Issues
 ------